 It’s not for everyone.
 Some extroverts or certain jobs can’t be remote, but when it is a possibility and works just as well?
 It’s really a win win.

 Employees are realizing they can get job flexibility via remote work from certain companies, but others do offer it.
+There are things to consider besides just salary.
 This means it is time to leave behind the jobs that refuse to give an inch.

 Why wouldn’t you want to be more comfortable, have more time, and still be able to do your job?